iml130/lotlan-scheduler/README.md

 # sola-task
-A simple Task Language how to add a new Task
+A simple Task Language how to describe a new task for intra-logistics...